AlphaHydrae/blog/source/_posts/2013-06-13-god-unicorns-and-nginx.markdown

 On occasion, I've had Unicorn-powered applications die on me due to bugs or memory issues.
 My favorite solution is to use God to restart them when that happens.
-God will watch the Unicorn process, start it when it's not running, restart it when certain conditions are met, and allow you to easily stop/restart the process when needed.
+God will watch the Unicorn master process, start it when it's not running, restart it when certain conditions are met, and allow you to easily stop/restart when needed.

-The following configuration manages starts and restarts and notifies me by mail when anything goes wrong.
+The following configuration manages this and notifies me by mail when anything goes wrong.
 I initially had trouble understanding the God transition syntax, so I added more comments for clarification.

 ```rb